thomaswoehlke/covid19python/BACKLOG.md

 * Fixed #99 refactor RkiVaccinationServiceImport to new method scheme introduced 07.02.2021
 * Fixed #100 refactor RkiVaccinationServiceUpdate to new method scheme introduced 07.02.2021
 * -------------------------------------
-* Fixed #87 change to: Vaccination.datum many to one VaccinationDateReported
+* Fixed #87 change to: Vaccination.datum many to one RkiVaccinationDateReported
 * Fixed #106 add Tasks and URLs for starting Tasks to vaccination_views
 * -------------------------------------